 Have you always wanted to live more sustainably?
-2020 is your year!
+Start now!
 Small changes can make a big difference.
 Here are 5 tips to be more mindful each day, the fair trade way.

 1. Give a gift that gives back

-Everyone loves comfy socks, and Conscious Step socks do double duty.
-Through the nonprofit Water.org, each pair of Socks that Give Clean Water you purchase provides access to safe water for one person.
+Everyone loves comfy socks, and Conscious Step socks do double duty, like each pair of Socks that Give Clean Water.
+Through the nonprofit Water.org, each pair you purchase provides access to safe water for one person.
 They are a sustainable wardrobe staple!

 663 million people live without access to water and 2.4 billion live without a toilet.
 For 20 years, Water.org has pioneered safe water and sanitation solutions that give women hope, children health and communities a future.
 These socks are helping provide aid to regions of developing countries that do not have access to safe drinking water and sanitation.